Merely hearing the word Brissago brings back memories of subtropical islands with lush vegetation in a sparkling lake.

 Park Hotel Brenscino is a modern resort for people like you and me

-Be it by postal bus or by car, the hotel is easily reachable from nearby towns such as Ascona.
+Be it by postal bus or car; the hotel is easily reachable from nearby towns such as Ascona.
 Once we drive past the islands and enter the village of Brissago, we look for a road leading up the hillside.
 A sign points us in the right direction.
 And a short while later, we turn onto the private drive leading to the hotel.

 On a sprawling property above Brissago, the Park Hotel Brenscino occupies a prime spot.
 Once the official holiday hotel for the Swiss Federal Railways Union, the Brenscino has reinvented itself into the modern family resort it is today.